 - Is your timezone set correctly in your Settings > General section?

-- Did you click the “Schedule” button after editing the date/time?
-For a post to publish, you must click the Schedule button.
+- Did you click the “Schedule” button after changing the date/time settings?
+For the post to publish, you must click the Schedule button.

 Automate Post Scheduling With Plugins